artkonekt/artkonekt.com/source/_posts/2017-08-14-concord-reusable-and-extensible-modules-for-laravel.md

 My primary friction working with Sylius/Symfony was that I'm not an XML/YAML/annotation programmer.
 I prefer coding with PHP.
 The service locator pattern combined with their XML configs spread across dozens of files is definitely flexible, but makes the code very obscure.
 How do you know which classes are intended to implement the `xyz.blabla.foo` service?
 How do you know what methods/properties do the consumers of that service expect?
 Not to mention the practice of 'gluing' service name strings so you can't just search your codebase for `xyz.blabla.foo`.

-I was very enlightened to learn Laravel's DI can resolve services based from interfaces as well.
+I was very enlightened to learn Laravel's DI can resolve services based on interfaces as well.
 It means your service name is the interface's FQCN, which is PHP, instead of being buried in XML and/or YML files.
 That way any class that's a candidate to represent that service is easy to locate as they need to implement that interface.
 For me it's a lot more clean.

 ### Friction #2: Needless Complexity